 Note: Croatian immigration officers only validated the negative test result on our certificate, not the test manufacturer.

 In most cases, the EU-authorized list provides no value to the traveler.
-Testing providers, at least those in the UK, do not typically publicize test kit manufacturers.
-In some cases, you will only know the manufacturer after you’ve got the kit in your hand and by then, it’s too late.
+Testing providers in the UK do not typically publicize test kit manufacturers.
+In some cases, you will only know the manufacturer after you’ve got the kit in your hand; by then, it’s too late.
 More on this in a bit.